zeebe-io/zeebe-chaos/docs/_posts/2021-04-03-bpmn-meets-chaos-engineering.md

 ### Further Work

+Next step would be to integrate this in `testbench`, such that we can replace the old `chaos worker`.

-We plan to extend this, such that we replace step by step the current worker, which calls the scripts, by workers which have the script logic inside.
+Furthermore, we plan to replace step by step the new worker, which calls the scripts, by workers which have the script logic inside.
 For example with workers written in go or kotlin.
 This should improve the adoption and maintainability further.

 For simplicity and to make progress we modeled quite generic process models, which are feed with the chaos experiment DSL.
 In the future we can also think of modeling the chaos experiments directly as BPMN model.